What drives Amy Klobuchar's disdain for Pete Buttigieg - Local News 8

 Voters at Buttigieg and Klobuchar events in New Hampshire and Nevada have told CNN that they are deciding between both Democrats, especially as former Vice President Joe Biden’s level of support has fallen in recent weeks.

-But what the clash on Wednesday night’s debate stage made even clearer was the animosity between the two candidates — something that did not subside once the either left the debate stage.
+But what the clash on Wednesday night’s debate stage made even clearer was the animosity between the two candidates — something that did not subside once they the debate stage.

 When Buttigieg was asked after the debate about his frequent exchanges with Klobuchar, the former mayor looked to deflect.

-Note: CORRECTION: This story has been updated to accurately state when the interview in which Klobuchar couldn’t name the Mexican president took place.